geosentry/terrarium/README.md

 pip install git+https://github.com/geosentry/terrarium.git@v0.2.0#egg=terrarium
 ```
 ### Authentication
-The package requires setup for authentication with services such as Google Earth Engine and Google Maps Platform.
+The package requires authentication setup to use services such as Google Earth Engine and Google Maps Platform.

 #### Google Earth Engine
-Authentication for the Google Earth Engine API is done using a GCP IAM Service Account.
+Authentication for the Google Earth Engine API is done using a IAM Service Account.

-1. A Service Account needs to be created and registered with Earth Engine as specified in https://developers.google.com/earth-engine/guides/service_account.
+1. A Service Account needs to be created and registered with Earth Engin.
+Refer to the [guide on creating and registering service accounts](https://developers.google.com/earth-engine/guides/service_account) for Earth Engine.
-2. This Service Account needs the ``Storage Object Admin`` IAM role to perform exports to a Cloud Storage Bucket.
+2. Grant the ``Storage Object Admin`` IAM role to the Service Account.
+This allows it to perform exports to a Cloud Storage Bucket.
-3. Currently the credentials are retrieved from **Secret Manager**, but this flow will be modified in v0.3
+3. Generate a key for the Service Account and store it somewhere safe.

-#### Google Maps Geocoding API
+4. **Terrarium** requires the contents of this file as a bytes string to authenticate the Earth Engine Session.

-Authenticating with Google Maps Geocoding API is done using an API Key.
+#### Google Maps Platform

-1. Create an API Key with steps specified in https://developers.google.com/maps/gmp-get-started#create-project.
+Authentication for the Google Maps APIs are done using an API Key.
+The **Terrarium** package currently uses the **Geocoding API** for reverse coding and address resolution.
+API Keys can be created with the steps specified in this [guide](https://developers.google.com/maps/gmp-get-started#create-project).

-2. Restrict the API Key for usage with the Geocoding API
+1. Create an API Key for the **Geocoding API** and restrict it usage for that API only.
-3. Store the API Key as environment variable ``MAPS_GEOCODING_APIKEY``.
+2. Store the API Key as the environment variable ``MAPS_GEOCODING_APIKEY``.

-### Changelog
+## Changelog
-The package changelog is located in the CHANGELOG.md file in the root directory of the repository.
+The package changelog is located in the ``CHANGELOG.md`` file in the root directory of the repository.